What is Counseling?

 • Goal-setting in personal, relationship, career, and educational contexts

-The issues mentioned above do not represent an exhaustive list, as there are many other situations that counselors may help with.
+The issues mentioned above are not exhaustive, as counselors may help with many other situations.

-Professional counselors rely on providing well-established treatment options such as cognitive behavioral therapy, psychotherapy, and interpersonal therapy to help individuals work through their problems.
+Professional counselors rely on well-established treatment options, such as cognitive-behavioral therapy, psychotherapy, and interpersonal therapy, to help individuals work through their problems.
 Though treatment plans vary depending on the individual and their personal situation, at the core of all counseling practice is the aim to help people lead more fulfilling lives.

 Start your counseling career by requesting information from our sponsored CACREP-accredited program: